AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/Spring/module_projects.md

     - Analysis of your performance relative to previous approaches
     - Discussion of deep learning approach vs. non deep learning approach
     - Understandable, descriptive demo or visualizations of outputs/performance
-- **20% project code submission**
+- **30% project code submission**
     - Code organization - well organized and includes all necessary files to run the project
     - Code documentation - code is well commented and readable, and project contains descriptive readme file

-- **10% team peer evaluation**
+## Expectations
-    - After the project each member of the team will anonymously evaluate the contribution of each other member by selecting from two choices: 1) "member contributed equally to the project", or 2) "member did not contribute sufficiently to the project".
-If ALL other team members rate your contribution to the project as "member did not contribute sufficiently to the project", you will receive a 0 on this component.
-Otherwise, you will receive full credit (10% of total grade)
+I expect that everyone will contribute roughly equal effort and time to the project.
+You may choose to split up the work as you wish, but everyone on the team should write at least some code.
+I also expect that you will be professional in your team work and treat each other with respect.
+Note that I reserve the right to make adjustments to your final grade based on poor peer feedback from your team members for anyone who does not pull their weight or has a bad attitude.

 Have fun, and good luck!